pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 1. Save your changes and close the file.

+### (Optional) Configure Your Bash Profile to Enable Fast Updates

+Note: The procedure below is untested.

+To configure your Bash profile so that you can update Style Checker with a single command:

+1. Add the following snippet to your bash profile.

+    ```
+    update_style () {
+      cd ~/workspace/docs-utility-scripts/style-checker
+      git pull
+      cd ~/Library/Application\ Support/Sublime\ Text\ 3/Installed\ Packages/RegReplace.sublime-package
+      cp ~/workspace/docs-utility-scripts/style-checker/Default.sublime-commands
+      cp ~/workspace/docs-utility-scripts/style-checker/reg_replace_rules.sublime_settings
+      echo "Style Checker updated."
+    }
+    ```

+1. Save and restart your terminal windows.

-### How to Update in Sublime
+### Update Style Checker in Sublime

-1. To update to the latest Style Checker version, perform step 2 onwards from the installation steps above.
+To update to the latest Style Checker version, do one of the following:

+* Run ```update_style``` from the terminal if you have followed the Configure Your Bash Profile to Enable Fast Updates procedure above.
+* Perform step 2 onwards from the Install in Sublime procedure above.

-### How to Use in Sublime
+### Use Style Checker in Sublime

 1. Open a document you want to edit in Sublime.
 1. Press **Shift+Command+P** or click **Tools > Command Palette...** to open Command Palette.
 1. Type `style` and then click **Run Style Checker** when it appears in the Command Palette dropdown to add comments to possible style errors.
 Comments typically follow the pattern "<%# |...| is preferred. %>".
 1. Review any comments that have appeared within your text.
 These comments suggest changes that might be necessary to fit the house writing style.